1414C/jiffy/README.md

 # rgen

 ## Overview
-A simple code generation utility to create RESTful services with a Postgres DB backend.
+A simple code generation utility to create RESTful services with a flexible DB backend.
 <br/>

 ## Work-In-Progress